MarcCharmois/Python2.7-Azure-Eventhub-Storage-receiver/README.md

 ## How to use
 ### Azure configuration
-Create an Azure Event Hub (choose satndard sku for enabling capture) Create an Azure Storage Account if needed
+Create an Azure Event Hub (choose standard sku for enabling capture)
+Create an Azure Storage Account if needed
 Create a blob container in the Storage Account if needed
 Set the capture to post event to the container